 - (f) A regional center may grant an exemption to the assessment of an annual family program fee if the parents demonstrate any of the following: - (1) That the exemption is necessary to maintain the child in the family home. - (2) The existence of an extraordinary event that impacts the parents' ability to pay the fee or the parents' ability to meet the care and supervision needs of the child. - (3) The existence of a catastrophic loss that temporarily limits the ability of the parents to pay and creates a direct economic impact on the family.
 For purposes of this paragraph, catastrophic loss may include, but is not limited to, natural disasters, accidents involving, or major injuries to, an immediate family member, and extraordinary medical expenses. - (g) Services shall not be delayed or denied for a consumer or child based upon the lack of payment of the annual family program fee. - (h) For purposes of this section, "parents" means the parents, whether natural, adoptive, or both, of a child with developmental disabilities under 18 years of age. - (i) Parents described in paragraph (1) of subdivision (a) shall be jointly and severally responsible for the annual family program fee, unless a court order directs otherwise. - (j) (1) "Total adjusted gross family income" means income acquired, earned, or received by parents as payment for labor or services, support, gift, or inheritance, or parents' return on investments.
-It also includes the community property interest of a parent in the gross adjusted income of a stepparent. - (2) The total adjusted gross family income shall be determined by adding the gross income of both parents, regardless of whether they are divorced or legally separated, unless a court order directs otherwise, or unless the custodial parent certifies in writing that income information from the noncustodial parent cannot be obtained from the noncustodial parent and in this circumstance only the income of the custodial parent shall be used to determine the annual family program fee.
+It also includes the community property interest of a parent in the gross adjusted income of a stepparent. - (2) The total adjusted gross family income shall be determined by adding the gross income of both parents, regardless of whether they are divorced or legally separated, unless a court order directs otherwise, or unless the custodial parent certifies in writing that income information from the noncustodial parent cannot be obtained from the noncustodial parent and in this circumstance only the income of the custodial parent shall be used to determine the annual family program fee. - (k) Commencing July 1, 2022, to June 30, 2023, inclusive, regional centers shall suspend existing and new assessments, reassessments, and collections of the annual family program fee.
+The suspensions shall no longer occur on or after July 1, 2023.

 (Amended by Stats.
-2013, Ch.
-25, Sec.
-8. (AB 89) Effective June 27, 2013.)
+2022, Ch.
+49, Sec.
+77. (SB 188) Effective June 30, 2022.)